-The Images window lists all currently loaded images (debug files).
+This window lists all currently loaded debug images (debug files).

-Normally, a source application consists of exactly one image that you debug.
+Normally, a source application consists of a single debug image that you debug.
 However, you can also load additional images.
-This means that the complete debuggable unit consists of several images.
+This means that the complete debuggable unit consists of several debug images.
+See also Loading multiple debug images, page 57.

-C-SPY can either use debug information from all of the loaded images simultaneously, or from one image at a time.
-Double-click on a row to show information only for that image.
-The current choice is highlighted.
+C-SPY can use debug information from one or more of the loaded debug images simultaneously.
+Double-click on a row to make C-SPY use debug information from that debug image.
+The current choices are highlighted.

-This area lists the loaded images in these columns:
+This area lists the loaded debug images in these columns:

-The name of the loaded image.
+The name of the loaded debug image.